 It’s not true that if you have seen one Alpine village in Austria, then you’ve seen them all.
 Alpine architecture is beyond cliché when you visit the mountainous, unspoilt valley lands of Vorarlberg.
-A state of award-winning architects and craftsmen, Vorarlberg certainly shows off its creativity with innovative architectural design, while respecting tradition.
+A state of award-winning architects and artisans, Vorarlberg certainly shows off its creativity with innovative architectural design, while respecting tradition.

-Vorarlberg – home of ‘Meadow Championships’, energy efficiency and a backdrop formed of the northern ridges of the Alps – has an extra special visual flair.
+Vorarlberg – home of ‘Meadow Championships’, energy efficiency and a backdrop formed of the northern ridges of the Alps – has an extra unique visual flair.
 Perfect for an architecture enthusiast like myself.

-The ‘Umgang Bregenzerwald’ Archiecture and Environment Trails
+On The ‘Umgang Bregenzerwald’ Trails

-While I didn’t find all 10 structures listed, I did find some personal favourites, including the café and some modern alpine house styles (noted for future architectural project reference).
-The local fire station and cemetery even form part of this visual path and new additions, including the boutique Hotel Bären and its hip cafe, bring a touch of urban cool to the village.
+While I didn’t find all ten structures listed, I did find some personal favourites, including the café and some modern alpine house styles (noted for future architectural project reference).
+The local fire station and cemetery even form part of this optical path and new additions, including the boutique Hotel Bären and its hip cafe, bring a touch of urban cool to the village.

 Who said waiting for the bus was boring?

-Preservation and Innovation in Andelsbuch
+Preservation and Innovation in the Village of Andelsbuch

-With over 40 designs from carpenters, stonemasons, bricklayers, metal workers, painters, tailors and more, you can not only view and purchase these unique products but see how Vorarlberg is leading the way for the preservation of long-standing traditions and skills, handed down from generation to generation.
+With over 40 designs from carpenters, stonemasons, bricklayers, metal workers, painters, tailors and more, you can not only view and purchase these unique products but see how Vorarlberg is leading the way for the preservation of longstanding traditions and skills, handed down from generation to generation.

 Taking the train from Bregenz to Bludenz, a short drive brought me to the village of Brand in Vorarlberg’s Brandnertal region.
-After checking into the boutique design Hotel Walliserhorf, I embarked on a village walk with a local who pointed out some of the main new design features, from private homes and hotels, to the church renovation and the school.
+After checking into the boutique design Hotel Walliserhorf, I embarked on a village walk with a local who pointed out some of the new design features, from private homes and hotels to the church renovation and the school.

 - The ‘Umgang Bregenzerwald’ trails can be found in: Schoppernau, Au, Mellau, Bezau/Reuthe, Bizau, Schwarzenberg, Andelsbuch, Egg, Lingenau, Langenegg, Krumbach, Hittisau.
 A little box of all 12 maps is available from local tourism offices or you can find them all online here.

 - The seven participating architects of the Krumbach Bus Stops came from Russia, Norway, Belgium, Spain, Chile, Japan and China.

 - For further information on the Bregenzerwald region of Vorarlberg, visit the region website for holiday planning, alongside cultural, culinary and destination insights.

 Exploring the architecture in Vorarlberg was a part of my ‘Year in Austria’ project, as the UK ambassador for the Austrian National Tourist Office.
-I will be travelling all around the country (from my home base of Vienna) over the course of 12 months and showcasing a variety of destinations and activities.
+I will be travelling all around the country (from my home base of Vienna) over 12 months and showcasing a variety of destinations and activities.
 Continue to follow #YearInAustria for all stories.